slemanz/ARM_ASSEMBLY/fundamentals/intro/README.md

 - Control Register: Manages core execution state, including the selection between the main or process stack pointer and privilege levels.

+## Arm Cortex-M Vector Table

+The ARM Cortex-M vector table is a list of addresses, starting at the memory address `0x00000000` on reset, that contains the starting address for the main stack pointer and for every exception and interrupt handler.
+On system reset, the processor loads the main stack pointer value from the first word of the table and then fetches the address of the reset handler from the second word to begin execution.
+The Vector Table Offset Register (VTOR) can be used to change the table's starting address after reset to a different location in memory